 As mentioned, productivity software comes in many forms, however, the following are examples of some of the more popular types:

-Project management application software (apps) are widely used within businesses and organizations.
+Project management application software (apps) is widely used within businesses and organizations.
 Not only are they ideal for managing projects, but they’re also useful for managing the daily operations of a company.
 One of their more favourable features is that they offer a visualization of a workflow process which can make for easier delegation, coordination and prioritization of tasks and projects.

 Similar to task management apps, you can manage your task throughout its life cycle, right from the development of the idea, all the way to completion.
 Many project management apps come with several features such as checklists, spreadsheets, and Gantt charts that all aim to help you accomplish your task or project in the most efficient and effective way possible.

 A database management system can help you create and manage a database.
 A useful way to store information, databases are designed to hold a large collection of organized data that can be accessed by multiple users with optimal speed and minimal processing expense.